 - General Revenue Reserve : set up to act as a buffer against the potential risks of increased expenditure to be charged to future years' financial statements and to assist in organisational development. - Housing Maintenance Reserve : representing the balance of the surpluses or deficits arising on housing repair spend against the allowance received.
-This allowance is increased for inflation each year only. - Heating Reserve : representing the balance of the surpluses or deficits of heating receipts against heating costs. - Community Facilities Reserve : representing the balance of the surpluses or deficits of community area spend against the allowance received.
-This amount is increased for inflation each year only. - Northern Civic Amenity Reserve : representing the balance of the surpluses or deficits arising on the administration of the Northern Civic Amenity Site on behalf of the Northern Districts Civic Amenity Site Joint Committee.
+This allowance is increased for inflation each year only. - Heating Reserve : representing the balance of the surpluses or deficits of heating receipts against heating costs. - Northern Civic Amenity Reserve : representing the balance of the surpluses or deficits arising on the administration of the Northern Civic Amenity Site on behalf of the Northern Districts Civic Amenity Site Joint Committee.